 The concept of Place has long been associated with the creation of built form in the shaping of streets and squares.
-However, our concept seeks to take this a step further by integrating fundamental community needs in a socially responsible manner, creating a new benchmark for mixed-use design and catalysing wider re-generation.
+At Bermondsey Works, our proposal seeks to take this a step further by integrating fundamental community needs in a socially responsible manner, creating a new benchmark for mixed-use design and catalysing wider re-generation.